Lawyers are ready to help during these stressful times. Schedule your consultation >

 Sentencing criminals serves several important functions.
 Sentences are meant to deter future criminals, punish and rehabilitate convicted criminals and protect society from convicted criminals.

 Some scholars argue that in order for criminal sentences to have the desired deterrent effect on future criminals, that the sentences imposed must be consistent so that would be criminals understand the likely consequences of any criminal conduct.

 Each individual sentence is most applicable to the defendant who must serve the sentence.
 Sentences are designed to both punish and rehabilitate the criminal so that the criminal pays his or her debt to society and learns not to repeat the same mistake.
 The effectiveness of the American system of criminal punishments on the rehabilitation of criminals is often debated.
 Of course, the other benefit to criminal sentences is to protect society against a person who has been convicted of a crime.

 In 2004, state and federal courts convicted over 1 million adults of crimes with the vast majority of those being convicted in state court.
 The state courts sentenced over 70% of those convicted to time in jail or prison.
 Another 28% of those convicted received probation.

 Therefore, sentencing is an important topic for both those who have been convicted and the people who live in their communities.

 This article is intended to be helpful and informative.
 But even common legal matters can become complex and stressful.
 A qualified sentencing and sanctions lawyer can address your particular legal needs, explain the law, and represent you in court.
-Take the first step now and contact a local sentencing and sanctions attorney to discuss your specific legal situation.
+Take the first step now and contact an attorney in your area from our directory to discuss your specific legal situation.